civican/legisinfo/44-1/bills/C-18/bill_text.md

 requires the Commission to establish a code of conduct respecting bargaining in relation to news content;

-prohibits digital news intermediary operators from acting, in relation to certain news content, in ways that discriminate unjustly, that give undue or unreasonable preference or that subject certain news businesses to an undue or unreasonable disadvantage;
+prohibits digital news intermediary operators from acting, in the course of making available certain news content, in ways that discriminate unjustly, that give undue or unreasonable preference or that subject certain news businesses to an undue or unreasonable disadvantage;

 allows certain news businesses to make complaints to the Commission in relation to that prohibition;

 authorizes the Commission to require the provision of information for the purpose of exercising its powers and performing its duties and functions under the enactment;

+requires the Canadian Broadcasting Corporation to provide the Commission with an annual report if the Corporation is a party to an agreement with an operator;

 establishes a framework respecting the provision of information to the responsible Minister, the Chief Statistician of Canada and the Commissioner of Competition, while permitting an individual or entity to designate certain information that they submit to the Commission as confidential;